On three domination-based identification problems in block graphs: Lower bounds

-Moreover, there is no such lower bound for general graphs.
-Indeed, consider the following split graph $G$ with vertex set $V=\{v_1,...,v_k\}\cup\{u_X,X\subseteq \{1,...,k\}, X\neq \emptyset\}$.
-Vertices $v_1,...v_k$ induce a clique whereas vertices $u_X$ induce an independent set.
-Moreover, there is an edge between $v_i$ and $u_X$ iff $i\in X$.
-This graph has an identifying code of size $2k$ (the clique with the vertices corresponding to the singletons) but the number of maximum cliques is $2^k$.
+Recall that a block in a graph $G$ (not necessarily a block graph) is a maximal complete subgraph of $G$.
+Then, the lower bounds in Theorem~\ref{thm_lb_K(G)} in terms of the number of blocks in a graph fail for graphs in general.
+For example, consider the split graph $G$ with its vertex set $V(G)=\{v_1,...,v_k\}\cup\{u_X : X \subseteq \{1,...,k\} \text{ and } X\neq \emptyset\}$.
+The vertices $v_1,\ldots, v_k$ induce a clique, whereas the vertices $u_X$ induce an independent set.
+Moreover, there is an edge between the vertices $v_i$ and $u_X$ if and only if $i\in X$.
+This graph has an identifying code of size $2k$ (the clique with the vertices corresponding to the singletons), but the number of blocks in $G$ is $2^k$.
+Similar examples exist to show that the LD- and OLD-numbers of some split graphs that are not block-graphs violate the lower bounds in Theorem~\ref{thm_lb_K(G)}.